Government of the Ming dynasty: Lesser functionaries

 Civil officials, who were appointed to positions in the state administration after successfully passing examinations, were subordinated by a large number of rank-and-file employees and assistants known as "lesser functionaries" (li) who were not included in the official hierarchy.
-In fact, their number was at least four times higher than that of senior officials, and it is estimated that there could have been as many as 100,000 of them in the entire country.
+Their number was at least four times higher than that of senior officials, and one estimate suggests that there may have been more than 100,000 of them throughout the country.
 These functionaries held routine clerical and technical tasks in offices, but they should not be confused with even lower-ranking guards, couriers, and carriers.
 Lesser functionaries were graded every nine years, and the most successful among them could obtain the lowest official rank of the ninth class, but the possibility of promotion to higher positions in the administration was practically non-existent.
 (Note: During the Han dynasty, it was possible for a competent individual to advance to the role of prime minister, regardless of their initial position within the administration.
 However, as the Tang dynasty progressed, a divide began to form between lower and higher ranking officials, although there was still some potential for upward mobility.
 This divide became increasingly difficult to overcome during the Yuan dynasty, as higher bureaucratic positions were often filled by non-Chinese candidates.
 The Ming dynasty continued to maintain a distinction between higher and lower officials, but now all officials were of Chinese descent.)

 One of the advantages of lesser functionaries over civil officials was their ability to stay in one place.
 Unlike civil officials, who often had to move every few years to a different and often distant region, lesser functionaries were able to provide continuity in state administration at the local level.
-In fact, their presence was crucial in ensuring the smooth functioning of local authorities.
+Their presence was crucial in ensuring the smooth functioning of local authorities.
 This was because their senior officials, who were often unfamiliar with local customs and sometimes even the language, heavily relied on the loyal cooperation of their subordinates.

 Nine-rank system

 Officials were organized into a nine-rank system (jiupin guanren fa; 'method of the classification of officials into nine ranks').
 Each rank (pin) had two levels: senior (zheng) and junior (cong).
 The highest rank was the senior first rank (zheng yipin; marked as 1a), and the lowest was the junior ninth rank (cong jiupin; marked as 9b).
 In total, there were 18 ranks, which were further divided into 42 levels.
 Eunuchs were classified within the senior eighth to senior fourth ranks of officials, while military officers were ranked from senior first to junior sixth rank, with a total of 30 levels.